Oliver-RC/hampers/README.md

  ### Colour Scheme
   - Colour scheme of the site designed using: https://coolors.co/
-  - A simple 4 colour site which results in the product images and prodcuts themselves standing out off the white page.
+  - A simple 4 colour site which results in the product images and products themselves standing out off the white page.
 The logo and brand icon in purple with all text in grey.
 Black font colour for all navigation and headings to stand our as direction elements on the site.
   - Additional standard bootstrap colours have been used on messages and admin links such as edit and delete products.
   ![Site Colour Scheme](https://github.com/Oliver-RC/hampers/blob/main/readme_assets/celebrate-with-hampers-colour-scheme.png)